BLOG

 Choose venting that complies with local codes and safely exhausts combustion gases outside.
 Venting systems should prevent the backflow of toxic gases like carbon monoxide.

-Steps for Proper Installation
+Steps for Proper Gas Furnace Installation

 Attach the vent pipe to the furnace, then route it outdoors, ensuring a secure seal to prevent gas leakage.
 When using older chimney exhausts, ensure they are compatible with new furnace requirements, as older chimneys may need a liner to accommodate new efficiency standards.